m-siddiq-khan/Book-Recommendation-System-/README.md

 **Similarity Grouping**: Leverage LSH to group similar books and enhance the recommendation process.

 **Generating Recommendations**: Run the script to generate recommendations for users or books.

+### Dataset link
+The dataset used for this project is available on Kaggle: [Books Dataset](https://www.kaggle.com/datasets/saurabhbagchi/books-dataset).